-- You’re likely to find the best results by booking between 4 pm and 8m.
+- You will likely find the best results by booking between 4 pm and 8 pm.

 There’s no way to search for anything vacation-related online without running into TripAdvisor, one of the biggest names in the travel industry.
-Created in 2000 as a means of making vacation planning easier, TripAdvisor is another one of those one-stop-shop types where you can research, plan, and book an entire vacation through one site.
+Created in 2000 to make vacation planning easier, TripAdvisor is another one of those one-stop-shop types where you can research, plan, and book an entire vacation through one site.

 TripAdvisor’s strengths lie in its reach.
 Whether you Google hotels, cafes, museums, airports, roadside attractions, or anything else from anywhere in the world, big or small, popular or niche, there’s a good chance you can find it on TripAdvisor, and you’ll be able to book through it.

-If nothing else, TripAdvisor is a huge resource when it comes to finding a great hotel deal.
+If nothing else, TripAdvisor is a huge resource for finding a great hotel deal.
 It may not always have the cheapest deals, but it has one of the most extensive lists of accommodations to search through and the all-important customer reviews.
-In essence, TripAdvisor is very much the Yelp of the travel industry and is the number one place for travelers to express their opinions about locations – and upload their own photos!

 - You’ve already heard of them and used them